It's Important to Test Your Child for Lead

 National Lead Poisoning Prevention Week

-NLPPW begins October 26th and we have provided educational information and materials for you to help us spread the message and increase in your communities.
+National Lead Poisoning Prevention Week (NLPPW) begins October 23rd and we have provided educational information and materials for you to help us spread the message and increase awareness about preventing lead poisoning in your communities.
 The National Lead Poisoning Prevention Week Partner Information Kit is a tool to help partners prepare and promote activities at the local level.
 It contains information on messaging, implementation ideas, and resources.

-The Social Media Guide is a tool developed by IDPH to be used for NLPPW 2020.
-The social media messages are in alignment with national daily themes and messages developed by CDC, HUD, and EPA.
-This guide contains social media messages with images that can be simply copied and pasted to Facebook, Twitter, or Instagram.
-The guide also contains instructions on how to post the messages.
+Iowa's Lead Poisoning Prevention Week Toolkit materials can be used during NLPPW 2022 and throughout the year.
+The social media messages in the toolkit are in alignment with national daily themes and messages developed by CDC, HUD, and EPA.
+The toolkit also contains social media messages with images that can be copied and pasted to Facebook, Twitter, or Instagram.
+The guide also provides instructions on how to post the messages.

 Childhood Lead Program Meetings & Presentations